-FICO scores were created by the Fair Isaac Corporation as a way to help lenders evaluate loan applicants in a uniform manner.
-Your score is calculated using a complex formula that takes into account all of the items on your credit report.
+FICO credit scores were created by the Fair Isaac Corporation as a way to help lenders evaluate credit risk for loan applicants in a uniform manner.
+Your credit scores are calculated using a complex formula that takes into account all of the items on your credit report.

-Depending on how high or low your score is, a lender can then make an informed decision on the likelihood of both your ability and willingness to repay your loan or credit card bills.
+Depending on how high or low your score is, a lender can then make informed lending decisions on the likelihood of both your ability and willingness to repay your loan or credit card bills.

 How Your FICO Score is Calculated

-Using information from your credit report, the FICO algorithm weighs different categories of your financial background to create your FICO score.
-There are five different categories pertaining to your credit history and each one considers both good and bad financial behavior.
+Using information from your credit reports, the FICO credit scoring algorithm weighs different categories of your financial background to create your FICO score.
+There are five different categories pertaining to your credit scores and each one considers both good and bad financial behavior.